Last updated Sep 13, 2023

 Light and Dark themes use design tokens.
 In fact, any given place uses a particular token that has one value in the Light theme and another value in the Dark theme.

 The theme switcher will have the fourth option — Match system.
-It will enable either Light or Dark theme depending on the user’s current settings.
+It will enable either Light or Dark theme depending on the user’s browser reports.

 Let’s consider an example: